 Who Was Coretta Scott King?

-Born in Alabama in 1927, Coretta Scott King met her husband, Martin Luther King Jr., while the two were both students in Boston, Massachusetts.
-She worked side by side with MLK as he became a leader of the civil rights movement, establishing her own distinguished career as an activist.
+Coretta Scott met her husband, Martin Luther King Jr., while the two were both students in Boston, Massachusetts.
+She worked side by side with King as he became a leader of the civil rights movement, establishing her own distinguished career as an activist.
 Following her husband's assassination in 1968, Coretta founded the Martin Luther King Jr. Center for Nonviolent Social Change, and later successfully lobbied for his birthday to recognized as a federal holiday.
 She died of complications from ovarian cancer in 2006, at age 78.

 Civil Rights Activist